 Grind the coconut, small onions, garlic and jeera with little water.

 When the vegetables are done, add the raw mango pieces.
 Boil for 5 more minutes.
 Now add the freshly ground sambar powder.
 Mix them well without any lumps.
 Next add in the toor dal mixture to the cooked vegetables.
+Add the ground coconut cumin paste and mix well.
 Add some water if the sambar looks too thick.

 After a few boils add the asafoetida powder or asafoetida water.
 Simmer on medium flame for 10 minutes.